GitHub Integration

 Section titled “Forge App (Optional)”For Forge workflows that create repositories, push files, open PRs, or replace topics, create a separate GitHub App:

-GITHUB_FORGE_APP_ID=234567GITHUB_FORGE_INSTALLATION_ID=890123GITHUB_FORGE_PRIVATE_KEY="-----BEGIN RSA PRIVATE KEY-----\n..."The Forge app needs additional permissions:
+GITHUB_FORGE_APP_ID=234567GITHUB_FORGE_INSTALLATION_ID=890123GITHUB_FORGE_PRIVATE_KEY="-----BEGIN RSA PRIVATE KEY-----\n..."The Forge app needs different permissions from the main app:

 Webhook Events